pramod-simform/practise-graphql/Readme.md

 **I have attached a sample env file (.env.example).
 Here from you can create your custom original env file.**

-**For authentication, please add the Authorization in the header and generate.
+**For authentication, please add the Authorization in the header.
 I have added sample key in the env file.
-If you want then change it in the original env file.
-Also if you want then I have added the generate token util method in the file.
+If you want then copy it to the original env file.
+Also if you want to generate the new token then I have also added the generateToken util method in the utils file.
 You can generate the token manually and send it in the header.
 Please find the sample token below:**

 `Authorization: eyJhbGciOiJIUzI1NiJ9.eyJJc3N1ZXIiOiJJc3N1ZXIiLCJJc3N1ZWQgQXQiOiIyMDIzLTA4LTI0VDEyOjA5OjAwLjM0N1oiLCJFeHBpcmF0aW9uIjoiMjAyMy0wOC0yNFQxMjowOTowMC4zNDdaIiwiVXNlcm5hbWUiOiJKYXZhSW5Vc2UiLCJSb2xlIjoiQWRtaW4ifQ.0EMtRIuPR8kRs7ZBuMfTSV6Zl4yjuhFl_-6IhLI6Iq4`